Members' Council elections

 To stand for election to the Co-op Members' Council in 2018 you needed to have:

 - been a Co-op member since 5 January 2015

 - earned at least 1,000 trading points between 1 January 2017 and 6 January 2018

 - earned at least 500 of these points by spending across any of the wholly-owned businesses in the Co-op Group (Co-op Food, Co-op Electrical, Co-op Insurance, Co-op Funeralcare and Co-op Legal Services)

 If you want to find out more or check if you're eligible to stand for election, email: email@example.com

 Elected members attend council meetings throughout the year at 1 Angel Square in Manchester.

-You'll get the opportunity to deepen your knowledge and awareness of:
+They get the opportunity to deepen their knowledge and awareness of: